Nicholas Tomlin

 -

-Language models as collaborative agents
+Language models as rational agents

 ✧ Understanding Game-Playing Agents with Natural Language Annotations (ACL 2022)